optimitratechnologies/go_kitchen_desktop_app/README.md

 ## 🛠️ Installation Steps

-1. Download the `GoKitchenPOS.exe` file
+1. Download the `GoKitchenInstaller.exe` file
 2. Double-click the installer
 3. Follow the on-screen instructions
 4. Launch the app from Desktop or Start Menu